Classifying nodes and assigning user permissions quick start guide

 - Copy the link provided in the message and send it to the new user.
 Then you can close the message.

-- From the Web developer role page, click the Permissions tab.
+- From the User roles page, select Web developers, and then click the Permissions tab.

 - In the Type box, select Node groups.